Irreligion in Uruguay: Secularism

 During the Spanish colonial period, the Catholic Church had less influence in Uruguay than in other Hispanic regions because of the relatively-small number of indigenous peoples.
 Catholicism was easily introduced to Spaniards and mestizos and, until the first half of the nineteenth century, the church regulated the state, a number of institutions, and land as it did in other Latin American countries.
 According to some historians, the Uruguayan dioceses were South America's least powerful; Spanish and Italian priests, less able to teaching religion, preferred to evangelize the rural poor.
-When Uruguayan became a secular republic in 1917, the country began to receive Spanish, Italian, and French immigrants.
+When Uruguay became a secular republic in 1917, the country was already receiving Spanish, Italian, and French immigrants.
 French immigrants in Uruguay were traditionally anti-clerical; many Spanish and Italians immigrants arrived as Catholics, but became independent of religion because of little ecclesiastical influence.

 Independent of Spain and the Empire of Brazil, many educated Uruguayans were influenced by skeptical European writers and ancient Greek philosophy.
 After independence, cultured Uruguayans began espousing secular and humanist political views against the Catholic Church and the small (but growing) number of Afro-Brazilian religious practitioners.
 Control of Uruguay's cemeteries passed to the state in 1861, ending mandatory religious funerals.
 The Colorado Party dominated the government during the mid-1860s, with secular reforms which included civil marriage and the development of technology and urban areas.
 Many people with little knowledge of Catholicism became irreligious due to ignorance rather than disbelief.

 In 1877, José Pedro Varela advocated secular education in Uruguay.
 Although Catholic leaders opposed state schools, the educated elite supported the concept of secular schools which taught science.
 A decade later, Archbishop Mariano Soler championed Catholic education.

 Secularism waned for about a decade during the early 1890s.
 José Batlle y Ordóñez revived the movement early in the 20th century, allowing women to divorce and banning religious symbols from children's hospitals.
 "Batllism" enacted total separation of church and state in 1917, when Uruguay became a republic with a secular constitution and Marxist-inspired economic reforms.
-After the Battlist period (1903–1931), the church focused on educating Catholics and providing a Christian spiritual refuge to all citizens.
+After the Batllist period (1903–1931), the church focused on educating Catholics and providing a Christian spiritual refuge to all citizens.
 The Colorado Party's influence was declining, and it was defeated by the National Party in the 1958 election.